 Politics is worthless many people agree.
-Hence, the use of politics may need some clarification.
+For that reason, the use of politicians may need some clarification.
 Humans became the dominant animal species because they cooperate in large numbers in a flexible way.
 This makes us unique in the animal world.
 Some animals such as ants and bees can cooperate in large numbers, but they are not flexible in the ways they do that.
 Their cooperation is based on their genetic code.
 Social animals like chimpanzees, elephants, wolves and dolphins can cooperate more flexibly, but not in very large numbers.
 Cooperation in a chimpanzee band, an elephant band or a wolf pack is based on intimate familiarity of the band members.1

-Language is the main tool for human cooperation.
+Language is the tool for human cooperation.
 Animals have languages too.
 Animals can communicate about the whereabouts of food or enemies.
-Only, human language can be used for many more things.
-Most notably, humans can gossip and exchange information about what other people are doing and thinking.
+Only, human language is used for many more things.
+Most notably, humans gossip and talk about what other people are doing and thinking.
 This gives them better information about other people in the group so that they can develop more sophisticated ways of cooperating.
 Apes like chimpanzees, baboons and gorillas all show interest in social information, but they have trouble gossiping because their languages don’t allow for that.1

 The truly unique feature of human language is not gossip, but its ability to transmit information about imaginary things.
 All forms of large-scale human cooperation, such as nation-states, churches, cities and corporations, are rooted in fictions that exist only in the collective imagination of human beings.
 Myths, like the existence of gods, laws, corporations and nation-states, gave humans the unprecedented ability to cooperate flexibly in very large numbers.
 For example, churches are based on common religious beliefs.
 Religious beliefs make it possible that Christians who never met before can do things together like going on a crusade or building a hospital.1